Urbi et Orbi: Greetings in different languages

 From Pope Paul VI to Pope Benedict XVI, after delivering their Urbi et Orbi message, the pope would greet the different nations in their native languages.
 The pope typically began by saying: "To those who listen to me, I address a cordial greeting in the different language expressions."
-Pope Francis discontinued this practice.
+Pope Francis discontinued this practice, but in turn was revived by Pope Leo XIV beginning in 2025.